seifhassine/REasy/readme.md

 - **Dark Mode:**
   Toggle a dark mode theme that applies to all dialogs and windows.

+## Unique Use-Cases:

+- **Adding New Flags to RE4R:**
+  I tested adding 3000 new flags, and tried some of those flags randomly.
+So far so good, but your testing and feedback are needed.

+- **Finding all files where some data is referenced:**
+  Ever encountered a flag but don't know in which file it is set?
+This tool allows you to find all locations where that flag is checked/set.

 ## Installation

 - Run build.bat